Patrick Gallagher (businessman): Gallagher Group collapse

 Gallagher struggled to resolve leasing issues with the Slazenger site, making some progress before he was stymied by one tenant with a strong legal case.
 In face of this, Irish Life backed out of the purchase, and later the British institution also reneged on the purchase of the site at Earlsfort Terrace after issues with planning permission.
-With the Irish recession beginning to take hold, and public opinion against the government, on minister conceded that many of the regulations and taxes on property development had been designed to benefit developers such as Gallagher.
+With the Irish recession beginning to take hold, and public opinion against the government, one minister conceded that many of the regulations and taxes on property development had been designed to benefit developers such as Gallagher.
 In an attempt to save his business, Gallagher made a bid to buy the successful supermarket chain, H. Williams, but delays resulted in the sellers realising Gallagher's perilous financial situation.
 Gallagher sold off many personal assets, and proposed the sale of the Phoenix Park racecourse to his partners, but the banks did not agree to restructure Gallagher's debts.
 This resulted in him accumulating £100,000 in interest charges alone every week.

 The Gallagher Group was placed in receivership on 29 April 1982, owing £30 million to banks such as Bank of Ireland and AIB, and £20 million to other creditors.
 Gallagher blamed the bankers for acting too swiftly, and he maintained that his assets were worth £60 million, double their real £26 million.
 Straffan House was repossessed by the banks just 3 weeks after Gallagher had moved in, along with his stud farm, horses worth £2 million, and his Rolls-Royce.
 Gallagher's brother, Paul, had to vacate Castle Howard, and his mother forfeited his home, Dolanstown House.
 Gallagher assisted the receiver for a year.
 The Dublin property market faltered under the burden of the fallout from Gallagher's bankruptcy, including all of the smaller creditors that went under following the Gallagher Group collapse.
 O'Connell Benefit survived, but both Merchant Banking and Merbro were liquidated, having lent 80% of their assets to the Gallagher Group, leading to many savers losing their money as the Irish government did not cover the losses of Merchant Banking.
 The liquidator's report, released in 1984, showed that the Gallagher family, as well as associates, had accrued more than £250,000 in fictitious loans, and a wider fraud investigation was instigated.